 Examples of people on this list: Jack Kevorkian, Martin J. Fettman and more.
 Featuring forensic pathologists and others, this list has it all.From reputable, prominent, and well known pathologists to the lesser known pathologists of today, these are some of the best professionals in the pathologist field.
 If you want to answer the questions, "Who are the most famous pathologists ever?" and "What are the names of famous pathologists?" then you're in the right place.

 Jacob "Jack" Kevorkian, was an American pathologist, euthanasia activist, painter, author, composer, and instrumentalist.
 He is best known for publicly championing a terminal patient's right to die via physician-assisted suicide; he claimed to have assisted at least 130 patients to that end.
-He was ...moresee more on Jack Kevorkian
+He was often portrayed in the media as "Dr. Death"; however, many consider him a hero as he helped set the platform for reform.
+He famously said, "Dying is not a crime."
+In 1999, Kevorkian was arrested and tried for his direct role in a case of voluntary euthanasia.
+He was convicted of second-degree murder and served eight years of a 10-to-25-year prison sentence.
+He was released on parole on June 1, ...moresee more on Jack Kevorkian

 Santiago Ramón y Cajal was a Spanish pathologist, histologist, neuroscientist, and Nobel laureate.
 His original pioneering investigations of the microscopic structure of the brain have led his being designated by many, as the father of modern neuroscience.
-His medical artistry was legendary, and ...moresee more on Santiago Ramón y Cajal
+His medical artistry was legendary, and hundreds of his drawings illustrating the delicate arborizations of brain cells are still in use for educational and training purposes. ...moresee more on Santiago Ramón y Cajal

 Martin Joseph Fettman is an American pathologist and researcher who flew on NASA Space Shuttle mission STS-58 aboard the Space Shuttle Columbia as a Payload Specialist. ...moresee more on Martin J. Fettman

 Sir Charles Scott Sherrington, OM, GBE, PRS was an English neurophysiologist, histologist, bacteriologist, and a pathologist, Nobel laureate and president of the Royal Society in the early 1920s.
-He received the Nobel Prize in Physiology or Medicine with Edgar Adrian, 1st Baron Adrian, in 1932 for ...moresee more on Charles Scott Sherrington
+He received the Nobel Prize in Physiology or Medicine with Edgar Adrian, 1st Baron Adrian, in 1932 for their work on the functions of neurons.
+Prior to the work of Sherrington and Adrian, it was widely accepted that reflexes occurred as isolated activity within a reflex arc.
+Sherrington received the prize for showing that reflexes require integrated activation and demonstrated reciprocal innervation of muscles. ...moresee more on Charles Scott Sherrington